Overview of Counseling Programs

 Specialization in School Counseling

 In this specialization, you will gain additional skills and experiences to work in TK-12 school settings such as teacher consultation, prevention programming, and individual, group, career and college counseling.
-You will be eligible for a California Pupil Personnel Services (PPS) Credential in School Counseling to work in all TK-12 public schools.
+You will be eligible for a California Pupil Personnel Services (PPS) Credential in School Counseling and a Child Welfare and Attendance Authorization (CWA) to work in all TK-12 public schools.

 Both specializations share a common core of courses that includes learning counseling theories, best practices relative to quantitative and qualitative research and evidenced-based approaches across a variety of settings relative to individual, group, career and multicultural counseling and consultation services.

-The Master of Arts in School Counseling/PPS School Counseling Credential (48 units) is designed to prepare aspiring counselors to maximize their professional mobility in K-12 public, private, and parochial schools.
+The Master of Arts in School Counseling/PPS School Counseling Credential/CWA is designed to prepare aspiring counselors to maximize their professional mobility in K-12 public, private, and parochial schools.
 These candidates do not intend to also pursue LPCC licensure.
-This program fully integrates the coursework and fieldwork experiences required by the California Commission on Teacher Credentialing (CCTC) for the School Counseling Pupil Personnel Services (PPS) Credential.
+This program fully integrates the coursework and fieldwork experiences required by the California Commission on Teacher Credentialing (CCTC) for the School Counseling Pupil Personnel Services (PPS) Credential and the Child Welfare and Attendance Authorization.
 The California P.P.S.
-Credential in School Counseling authorizes you to immediately begin serving as a school counselor in TK-12 California schools and the Master of Arts degree in Counseling further emphasizes your professional preparation and training, underscoring the theoretical knowledge and practical skills you've gained in the program.
+Credential in School Counseling with CWA authorizes you to immediately begin serving as a school counselor in TK-12 California schools.
+The Master of Arts degree in Counseling further emphasizes your professional preparation and training, underscoring the theoretical knowledge and practical skills you've gained in the program.

-MA in Guidance and Counseling (41 units) prepares candidates to work in higher education and/or non-profit settings (e.g., university academic advisor, career counselor, etc.) Candidates in this program often see their primary professional role as one that involves counseling young adults as they navigate their way through the college experience.
+MA in College Counseling and Student Affairs (41 units) prepares candidates to work in higher education and/or non-profit settings (e.g., university academic advisor, career counselor, etc.) Candidates in this program often see their primary professional role as one that involves counseling young adults as they navigate their way through the college experience.
 While they do not intend to pursue LPCC licensure or a PPS credential, they may see this MA degree as excellent preparation for a doctoral program.

 Child Welfare and Attendance (CWA) Authorization

-The Child Welfare Attendance (CWA) PPS Authorization is a program option for California P.P.S. credential-held practitioners in School Counseling, School Psychology, or School Social Work.
+The Child Welfare Attendance (CWA) PPS Authorization is a program option for those who already hold a California P.P.S. credential in School Counseling, School Psychology, or School Social Work.
 The PPS Authorization enables practitioners to provide child welfare attendance and related services in addition to their main role or function within a school district.

-LMU offers a standalone Child Welfare and Attendance (CWA) Authorization program for current California PPS credential holders, in addition to the availability of the program to currently enrolled LMU PPS candidates.
-It is a one-semester (9 graduate unit) program to add the CWA authorization to a current PPS credential.
+LMU offers an integrated program for incoming PPS students as well as a standalone Child Welfare and Attendance (CWA) Authorization program for current California PPS credential holders.
+The stand-alone program is a one-semester (9 graduate unit) program to add the CWA authorization to a current PPS credential.
 Program coursework is completed in one semester (fall or spring) and is offered FULLY ONLINE synchronously on select Saturdays during the semester.

 Fieldwork Support